Get in Touch

 1: HDFS (17%)

-• Describe the normal operation of an Apache Hadoop cluster, both in data storage and in data processing.
+• Describe the typical operation of an Apache Hadoop cluster, covering both data storage and processing capabilities.

-• Identify current features of computing systems that motivate a system like Apache Hadoop.
+• Identify current computing system characteristics that drive the need for frameworks like Apache Hadoop.

-• Given a scenario, identify appropriate use case for HDFS Federation
+• Determine the appropriate use case for HDFS Federation based on specific scenarios.

-• Identify components and daemon of an HDFS HA-Quorum cluster
+• Identify the components and daemons within an HDFS High Availability Quorum cluster.

-• Analyze the role of HDFS security (Kerberos)
+• Analyze the role of HDFS security mechanisms, specifically Kerberos.

-• Determine the best data serialization choice for a given scenario
+• Select the optimal data serialization method for given scenarios.

-• Identify the commands to manipulate files in the Hadoop File System Shell
+• Identify the commands used to manage files via the Hadoop File System Shell.

 2: YARN and MapReduce version 2 (MRv2) (17%)

-• Understand how upgrading a cluster from Hadoop 1 to Hadoop 2 affects cluster settings
+• Understand the impact of upgrading a cluster from Hadoop 1 to Hadoop 2 on cluster configuration.

-• Understand how to deploy MapReduce v2 (MRv2 / YARN), including all YARN daemons
+• Learn how to deploy MapReduce v2 (MRv2) with YARN, including the configuration of all YARN daemons.

-• Understand basic design strategy for MapReduce v2 (MRv2)
+• Grasp the fundamental design strategy behind MapReduce v2 (MRv2).

-• Identify the workflow of MapReduce job running on YARN
+• Identify the workflow of MapReduce jobs executing on YARN.

-• Determine which files you must change and how in order to migrate a cluster from MapReduce version 1 (MRv1) to MapReduce version 2 (MRv2) running on YARN.
+• Determine the necessary file modifications required to migrate a cluster from MapReduce version 1 (MRv1) to MapReduce version 2 (MRv2) on YARN.

 3: Hadoop Cluster Planning (16%)

-• Principal points to consider in choosing the hardware and operating systems to host an Apache Hadoop cluster.
+• Discuss key considerations for selecting hardware and operating systems to host an Apache Hadoop cluster.

-• Cluster sizing: given a scenario and frequency of execution, identify the specifics for the workload, including CPU, memory, storage, disk I/O
+• Perform cluster sizing: based on a scenario and execution frequency, identify workload specifics, including CPU, memory, storage, and disk I/O requirements.

-• Disk Sizing and Configuration, including JBOD versus RAID, SANs, virtualization, and disk sizing requirements in a cluster
+• Address disk sizing and configuration, including JBOD versus RAID, SANs, virtualization, and specific disk sizing needs within a cluster.

-• Network Topologies: understand network usage in Hadoop (for both HDFS and MapReduce) and propose or identify key network design components for a given scenario
+• Network Topologies: comprehend network usage in Hadoop (for both HDFS and MapReduce) and propose or identify key network design components for a given scenario.

 4: Hadoop Cluster Installation and Administration (25%)

-• Given a scenario, identify how the cluster will handle disk and machine failures
+• Identify how a cluster handles disk and machine failures in specific scenarios.

-• Identify the function and purpose of available tools for cluster monitoring
+• Identify the function and purpose of available cluster monitoring tools.

-• Be able to install all the ecosystem components in CDH 5, including (but not limited to): Impala, Flume, Oozie, Hue, Manager, Sqoop, Hive, and Pig
+• Install all ecosystem components in CDH 5, including but not limited to: Impala, Flume, Oozie, Hue, Manager, Sqoop, Hive, and Pig.

 5: Resource Management (10%)

-• Understand the overall design goals of each of Hadoop schedulers
+• Understand the overarching design goals of each Hadoop scheduler.

-• Given a scenario, determine how the FIFO Scheduler allocates cluster resources
+• Determine how the FIFO Scheduler allocates cluster resources in a given scenario.

-• Given a scenario, determine how the Fair Scheduler allocates cluster resources under YARN
+• Determine how the Fair Scheduler allocates cluster resources under YARN in a given scenario.

-• Given a scenario, determine how the Capacity Scheduler allocates cluster resources
+• Determine how the Capacity Scheduler allocates cluster resources in a given scenario.

 6: Monitoring and Logging (15%)

-• Understand the functions and features of Hadoop’s metric collection abilities
+• Understand the functions and features of Hadoop’s metric collection capabilities.

-• Describe how to monitor swap and memory allocation on all nodes
+• Describe methods for monitoring swap and memory allocation across all nodes.

-• Identify how to view and manage Hadoop’s log files
+• Identify procedures for viewing and managing Hadoop’s log files.

 Requirements